slowernews/hamster-system/README.md

 ===
 ####Naming:

-- use camelCase, PascalCase or spaces<sup> 4</sup>:
+- use spaces or other naming style<sup> 4</sup>:

-        Example using camelCase: #largeInvestor@houseInLisbon
+        Example using spaces: #large investor@house in lisbon Example using camelCase: #largeInvestor@houseInLisbon
         Example using PascalCase: #LargeInvestor@HouseInLisbon
-        Example using spaces: #large investor@house in lisbon

 - but don't use these symbols for regular naming: **# @ . - + $ % { } [ ]**